Churn Analytics 101: How To Analyze and Reduce Customer Churn [+ Best Tools]

 After reading this blog post, you’ll learn: how to calculate customer churn, what metrics to track, what tools to use to understand the reasons behind churn, and how to act on the collected churn data.

 - Customer churn analytics helps you identify the reasons why your existing customers are leaving the product and impede this.
-Meanwhile, churn prediction forecasts the likelihood of customer attrition.

 - Additionally, churn analysis will help you determine if you should focus on customer onboarding or product usability.